timoh6/timoh6.github.com/_posts/2015-05-07-Rate-limiting-web-application-login-attempts.md

 In reality, the situation is usually far from ideal.
 Passwords like "Password3" and so on are easy to crack offline, but such passwords, and especially without rate-limiting, are also feasible to crack online.

-This is why arguably most online system employing credentials should make sure they make the adversary's job guessing a correct credential as hard as possible.
+This is why arguably most online systems employing credentials should make sure they make the adversary's job guessing a correct credential as hard as possible.
 Which can be read as *as time consuming as possible*.

 ## Methods to defend against malicious login attempts